Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 1. Go into the `starter-kit/server-app` directory of the cloned repo
 1. Copy the `.env.example` file in `starter-kit/server-app` and create a new file named `.env`
-1. Edit the newly created `.env` file and update the `ASSISTANT_ID` and `ASSISTANT_IAM_APIKEY` for the Watson Assistant
+1. Edit the newly created `.env` file and update the `ASSISTANT_ID` and `ASSISTANT_IAM_APIKEY` with the values taken from the dialog skill's API Detail page in Watson Assistant
 1. Edit the value of **name** in the `manifest.yml` to your desired application name (e.g., _my-app-name_)
 1. From a terminal
-    1. Change to the `starter-kit/server-app` directory of the cloned repo
+    1. Go into the `starter-kit/server-app` directory of the cloned repo
     1. Install the dependencies: `npm install`
     1. Launch the server application locally or deploy to IBM Cloud:
         - To run locally: